- Enforce inbound and outbound access rules instead of broad public exposure.

 - Co-locate dependent services (Azure OpenAI, Azure Storage, Azure AI Search, and so on) in the same NSP when you need mutual access with minimal outbound allow rules.

-View and manage configuration
+View and manage your configuration

 Use REST or CLI to audit and reconcile:- REST reference (perimeter core): Network security perimeter REST API